Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 So in Step 4 you’ll listen to our "Weekly Round-Up" podcast of that lesson and the previous Steps so you get a feel of how things are expressed correctly and in which real contexts they are used.

 It’s a podcast very similar to the Verb-Juggling episodes you might be familiar with from my daily emails but this time you’ll be going through real sentences and comparing yourself to other students so you can test yourself and check your progress.
-(BTW, check if you can outperform the students.)
+(BTW, listen to the audio and check if you can outperform the students.)

 You’ll always try to listen INTERACTIVELY to the podcasts